-The Damond Motorsports Rear Motor Mount is a must have for any Fiesta ST enthusiast wanting a more connected driving experience.
-Not only does the mount drastically reduce engine movement, it also helps to lessen wheel-hop, and improve both clutch engagement and shifting feel.
+The Damond Motorsports Rear Motor Mount is an essential upgrade for any Fiesta ST enthusiast seeking a more connected driving experience.
+In addition to dramatically reducing engine movement, this mount helps to minimize wheel-hop and improve shift feel and clutch engagement.

-Taking what we’ve learned on the Focus and Mazdaspeed platforms, we designed this mount to strike the perfect balance between racecar and daily-drivability for the Fiesta ST. Nothing harsh enough to rattle your teeth out, but a little stiffer and less movement compared to the competition.
+Drawing on our expertise in the Focus and Mazdaspeed platforms, we have designed this mount to strike the perfect balance between racecar performance and daily drivability for the Fiesta ST. It's not overly stiff, but offers a noticeable improvement in reducing engine movement over the competition.

-We utilize off-the-shelf bushings sourced from a market leader of polyurethane bushings, so reliability with longer than OE mount service intervals are to be expected.
-The bushing pairs themselves are specified at different durometers, allowing both high and low frequency vibrations to be absorbed, throughout most of the RPM range.
+We use off-the-shelf bushings from a leading supplier of polyurethane bushings, ensuring reliable performance with longer service intervals than the OEM mount.
+The bushing pairs are specified at different durometers to absorb vibrations at high and low frequencies throughout most of the RPM range..

 The outright performance changes once this product was installed is amazing.
 Much less torque steer, better throttle response, sharper turn in.
 Overall, the car feels much tighter and more responsive.
 However, the noise in the cabin due to the added vibration could lead to some aggravation and headaches if driven for extended periods on a daily basis.
 Having said that, that was a consideration when I purchased the product, and I have no complaints.
 Wonderful product - Highly recommend.

 I put this on my 2012 Fiesta SES Rallycross car, so for those wondering yes this fits non STs.
 I wasn't expecting this big of a difference.
 Completely changed the feel of the car.
 Steering, power delivery, shifting, all feel a thousand times better.
 Highly recommend for anyone with a Fiesta.
 Makes the car feel extremely tight and sharp.